tejasdkulkarni/mrkulk.github.io/_posts/2016-04-14-open-questions-ai.md

 > This is a running post aggregating some key open questions in Machine Intelligence.
 If you want to suggest an update, comment below.

+## Building predictive models of the world at different temporal resolutions
+Existing agents do not understand the environment we inhabit.
+In order to efficiently plan with minimal environmental interactions, it is necessary for the agent to learn knowledge at different spatio-temporal abstractions.
+For example, even if you haven't been in a car crash, you can predict sequence of high-level events following the crash or you could even imagine rough visual imagery of the scene.
+Current AI systems are nowhere close to achieving such a feat.

+<div class="divider"></div>

 ## The nature and origin of goals and intrinsic motivation
 Let us start with the notion of value functions $V(s)$, where $s$ denotes the state of the world. $V(s)$ caches the utility of $s$ towards achieving any desidred goal $g$.
 In typical reinforcement learning settings, the agent observes rewards and states from the environment and takes actions to estimate the value function: